Meme1079/NoteSkin-Selector/README.md

 ### Pressing [Y] or [G] Change The NoteSplashes
 it can change the texture depending the NoteSkin Selected

+### Pressing [E] to Change both NoteSkin
+It will change both of them at the same time

 ### Pressing [P] will turn into Pixel mode
 Pixel mode makes the NoteSkin/NoteSplashes change thier texture into pixel this only work in pixel stages.
 Also it give a **Warning**